marketplacesite/CoinKong/README.md

 [![Crypto Exchange](https://img.shields.io/badge/Crypto-Exchange-Platform-0.0.1-blue.svg?style=flat-square)]()

 ## About
-A secure cryptocurrency exchange platform built with [list your tech stack].
-Features include:
+A secure cryptocurrency exchange platform built with care and a sole developer.

 * No KYC required
 * No signup needed